 Bradley Sutton: But yeah, I’m thinking about that.
 I don’t know.

-Richard Greenup:I’m just showing it, you
+Richard Greenup:I’m just showing it, you know, like it kinda just comes with the territory.

 Bradley Sutton: Alright.
 What about just things with Amazon?
 Has Amazon ever suspended you or anything like that?